chocolatier/cocteau/README.md

 ### Raspberry Pi

 The PiCam and TFT LCD work out of the box, and require no external drivers.
+You can install the drivers for the ReSpeaker hat by following the instructions in the [official documentation](https://github.com/respeaker/seeed-voicecard#seeed-voicecard).

 ### Arduino